Blue Nile: History

 On 28 April 2004, geologist Pasquale Scaturro and his partner, kayaker and documentary filmmaker Gordon Brown, became the first known people to navigate the Blue Nile in its entirety.
 Though their expedition included several others, Brown and Scaturro were the only ones to remain on the expedition for the entire journey.
 They chronicled their adventure with an IMAX camera and two handheld video cameras, sharing their story in the film Mystery of the Nile and in a book of the same title.

 On 29 January 2005, Canadian Les Jickling and his teammate New Zealander Mark Tanner completed the first fully human-powered transit of the entire Blue Nile and the Nile in the Sudan and Egypt.
-Their journey of over 5000 km took five months and traveled through Ethiopia, Sudan, and Egypt.
+Their journey of over 5000 km took five months and travelled through Ethiopia, Sudan, and Egypt.
 They recount that they paddled through civil war conflict zones, regions known for bandits, and encountered multiple hazards and rapids.